 Skip to main content

-Karl Polanyi Digital Archive
+The Karl Polanyi Archive

-We have reproduced the original archival materials to the extent that the physical condition of the material and technology will permit.
-The Karl Polanyi Institute of Political Economy is firmly committed to open access to the archive, and over the years has welcomed scholars, researchers, and students from around the world.
+The Institute is firmly committed to open access to the archive, and over the years has welcomed scholars, researchers, and students from around the world.
+Contact us to book your visit.

-The seven principal series in the collection
+The seven principal series in the Polanyi collection

 1. Writings by Karl Polanyi, 1907-1978 Read